Tikubonn/goot.el/README.md

 # goot.el

-this provide some loop macros that support break/continue operators without exception oprators.
+this provide some macros for looping that are supported the break/continue operators. transformed not contain the exception oprators.

 # provide macros

 there are faster than using `catch/throw` exception. but, there are has some limitation.

-1. `goot-break` and `goot-continue` should place on the last of list.
+1. `goot-break` and `goot-continue` should put on the last of list.
-1. `goot-break` and `goot-continue` dont place in the some functions argument. you can place in the progn, prog1, prog2, if, and, or, when, unless and anymore.
+2. `goot-break` and `goot-continue` dont put in the some functions argument. you can put in the progn, prog1, prog2, if, and, or, when, unless and anymore.

 * `(goot-break)`
-    * this transform to symbol of `goot-break`. `goot-break` use to hint to the transforming in internal macro of `goot-listen`.
+    * this transform to symbol of `goot-break`. `goot-break` is used to hint to the transforming in internal macro of `goot-listen`.
 * `(goot-continue)`
-    * this transform to symbol of `goot-continue`. `goot-continue`use to hint to the transforming in internal macro of `goot-listen`.
+    * this transform to symbol of `goot-continue`. `goot-continue` is used to hint to the transforming in internal macro of `goot-listen`.
 * `(goot-forever &rest body)`
     * this evaluate *body* section forever, until to reach the `goot-break`. you can repeat this section from the beginning with using `goot-continue` oprator.
 * `(goot-while condition &rest body)`